 Whistler?
 Where is this mystical Shangri-La?

-Sitting pretty in the Coast Mountains, Whistler is 120 km (75 miles) north of Vancouver, British Columbia.
-One of its top attractions is the Peak 2 Peak 360 Experience, which includes a ride on the Peak 2 Peak Gondola, the highest and longest continuous gondola lift in the world.
+Sitting pretty in the Coast Mountains, Whistler Village is 120 km (75 miles) north of Vancouver, British Columbia.
+Known as the Princess of the West Coast, this world-class ski resort and year round vacation destination sits at the base of Blackcomb and Whistler mountains, two side-by-side peaks in stunning Whistler Valley.
+One of the village’s top attractions is the Peak 2 Peak 360 Experience, which includes a ride on the Peak 2 Peak Gondola, the highest and longest continuous gondola lift in the world.

-A Peak to Peak Whistler experience is a fabulous way to sightsee and hike in summer and fall, to ski in the winter and to annoy your husband year round.
-So, as I sip my Moscow Mule, which is delicious, with vodka, ginger puree, lime and soda, let me share the highlights (and lowlights) of our day.
+The gondola is a fabulous way to sightsee and hike in summer and fall, to ski in the winter and to annoy your husband year round.
+So, as I sip my Moscow Mule, which is delicious by the way, a tart mix of vodka, ginger puree, lime and soda, let me share the highlights (and lowlights) of our day.

 Our Peak to Peak 360 Experience route